Each graduating class of Leadership Coshocton County is asked to select and complete a class project prior to May’s graduation.

 Class of 2004: Researched various topics: tourism, zoning, positive activity for youth, employment opportunities and justice center.

-Class of 2005: Reno victim's witness room at Coshocton County Courthouse
+Class of 2005: Renovated victim's witness room at Coshocton County Courthouse

 Class of 2006: Sold chicken dinners to raise money for the Coshocton Alternative School.